dbratcher/Nim/README.md

 Nim
 ===

   A simple Iphone Application featuring configurable games of nim.
 Play the computer or play a friend.

   All code is open source here on github.
-Please let me know throught the github issues of any bugs and or desired features.
-I'm still learning and would greatly appreaciate any input.
+Please let me know through the github issues of any bugs and/or desired features.
+I'm still learning the iOS sdk and would greatly appreaciate any input.

 Thanks,
 -DB